David-Badiane/Data-driven-characterization-of-spruce-tonewood-plates/README.md

 This repository contains all the measurements, data, *Matlab* code and *Comsol Multiphysics* finite element (FE) model related to my (David Giuseppe Badiane) master thesis work and the article <!-- *"A neural network-based method for spruce tonewood characterization", Journal of Acoustic Society of America (JASA)* (David Giuseppe Badiane, Raffaele Malvermi, Sebastian Gonzalez, Fabio Antonacci, Augusto Sarti)
 -->.

-The article presents a novel neural network based inverse method to estimate the material properties of thin plates of spruce tonewood.
+This repository stores the implementation of a novel neural network based inverse method to estimate the material properties of thin plates of spruce tonewood.

 # Introduction